Kelly Ripa Nearly Breaks Instagram With Sweet Photo Of Herself Holding A Baby

 “You both have great hair,” one more follower pointed out.

 Earlier today, The Inquisitr shared that the 48-year-old made her return to her hit morning talk show after a few days out.
 Ripa was reportedly feeling under the weather last week, causing her to miss a few episodes of the show.
-But in the short video clip that was shared on social media, Kelly was all smiles and she definitely appeared to be feeling much better as she wore a smile on her face and walked with Ryan Seacrest out on stage to a ton of applause from the audience.
+In a short video clip shared on social media, Kelly was all smiles, and she definitely appeared to be feeling much better as she wore a smile on her face and walked with Ryan Seacrest out on stage to a ton of applause from the audience.

 Fans can catch Kelly weekday mornings on Live With Kelly and Ryan.